 Many of the questions you may have about the ABEM MOCP Exam are answered in the FAQ section

-After applying for the exam, candidates must also submit supporting Eligibility Documents
+When applying for the exam, candidates must also submit supporting Application Documents

 to be eligible for the ABEM MOCP Examination.

 Candidate's needing assistance during their exam day will need to read and fill out the Disability Accommodation Request Form